There are a number of things a landlord can do to avoid missed or late rent payments, from efficient tenant screening to regular reminders...

 In this article, we take you through 5 steps to help secure timely rent payments as well as looking at how to settle rent disputes should issues arise.

-An effective tenant screening process allows you to verify an individual’s employment status, rental history, criminal background, and credit.
+An effective tenant screening process allows you to verify an individual’s employment status and proof of income, rental and evictions history, criminal background check, and credit history.
 Additionally, you should get references from past landlords to learn if they have ever caused problems in the past while renting.

 In general, when determining the most suitable tenant you should avoid any red flags associated with these factors.
 For example, an eviction, in the past could signal that they are at a higher risk of evictions in the future.
 Other red flags are things like lying on their application form, which could be about anything from their employment to their smoking habits.